Why are the dilepton temperatures at the relativistic heavy-ion colliders are constant, T ~ 0.3 GeV?: Conclusions

-In conclusion, dilepton data measured at $\sqrt{s_{NN}}$ from $27$ to~$200~\textrm{GeV}$ (and to 5 TeV?) yield a nearly constant dilepton temperature $T\simeq 287~\textrm{MeV}$ in the intermediate mass region across a broad range of bombarding energies.
-Is this due to the initial lack of light quarks which precludes the production of dileptons at higher, early temperatures ($T\gtrsim 600~\textrm{MeV}$), or this is a signature of a long-lived Yang-Mills mixed phase states at $T\sim T_c^{\hsp Y M}$?
-An interesting experimental option is to study IMR dilepton production in nuclear collisions with light nuclei, like O + O, where quark suppression effects remain strong~\cite{Gor26} until the end of a~deconfined YM phase.
+Dilepton data measured at $\sqrt{s_{NN}}$ from $27$ to~$200~\textrm{GeV}$ (and to $5.02~\textrm{TeV}$) yield a nearly constant dilepton temperature $T\simeq 290~\textrm{MeV}$ in the intermediate mass region across a broad range of bombarding energies.
+Is this due to the initial lack of light quarks which precludes the production of dileptons at higher, early temperatures ($T\gtrsim 600~\textrm{MeV}$), or is this a signature of a long-lived Yang-Mills mixed phase at $T\sim T_c^{\hsp Y M}$?
+An interesting experimental option is to study IMR dilepton production in nuclear collisions with light nuclei, like O + O, where quark suppression effects remain strong~\cite{Gor26} until the end of a~deconfined Yang-Mills phase.